coshinen/blog/pages/quotes.md

 > * When I was at college, I suffered from the curious delusion that I was there to study.
 > * Nothing is without fault.

+> Professor Severus Snape, Harry Potter and the Order of the Phoenix:
+> * Sentimental children forever whining about how bitterly unfair your lives have been.
+Well, it may have escaped your notice, but life isn't fair.

 > Harry Potter and the Prisoner of Azkaban:
 > * I solemnly swear that I am up to no good.